 What to expect

-In about 48 hours, you should receive an initial email response from me confirming I received your request.
-If you don’t receive an email within 48 hours, absolutely feel free to send me another email.
+Within three days, you should receive an initial email response from me confirming I received your request.
+If you don’t receive an email within three days, please contact me directly.

 If I do not plan to review your show, you will receive a stock response letting you know.
 If you would still like feedback on your show, you could take this opportunity to use me as a consultant, should you so choose.

 Thank you for your work!